LionSR/TeXRA/coauthor/README.md

 ### Basic Execution Flow

-1. **Input Processing**: The program reads the input file and any additional files specified (e.g., auxiliary files, figure inputs).
+1. **Input Processing**: The program reads the input file and any additional files specified (e.g., reference files, auxiliary files, figure inputs).

 2. **Initial Generation**: Based on the Agent type and input, the AI model generates an initial output.
 This output is saved as the first version of the result.